RobertiOS/CardFortress/README.md

 - Builder
 - Dependency injection

+### External Dependencies
+- Firebase auth: to handle authentication
+- Firebase firestore: to store user's account information
+- Swinject: Dependency injection

-I know the UI is not the best part of the app, but that's not my goal on this project, however I have plans to improve the UI after I finish implementing all the Features.
+I know the UI is not the best part of the app, but that's not my goal on this project.

 ## Screenshots